DON’T MISS

 The RAF trial & EU summit

 Stuttgart was the backdrop for several momentous events in the 1970s and 1980s, including the trial of Rote Armee Fraktion members, who subsequently committed suicide in prison, and the signing of the “Solemn Declaration on European Union in 1983”, which would eventually lead to the formation of the Single Market.
-Into the twenty-first century, Stuttgart has maintained its reputation as a global centre for industry, commerce and tourism.
+Into the 21st century, Stuttgart has maintained its reputation as a global centre for industry, commerce and tourism.

-What to do in Stuttgart: Sights & Activities
+What to do in Stuttgart: Sights & activities

 The following sites in Stuttgart all deserve a place on your must-see list: